Retailers to drop on-call scheduling amid state probes

+Jan 25 The following are the top stories on the business pages of British newspapers.
+Reuters has not verified these stories and does not vouch for their accuracy.

-Six U.S. retailers will no longer require hourly employees to check whether they are still needed for work and risk having their scheduled shifts canceled with little notice, New York Attorney General Eric Schneiderman said on Tuesday.
+Dec 20 Six U.S. retailers will no longer require hourly employees to check whether they are still needed for work and risk having their scheduled shifts canceled with little notice, New York Attorney General Eric Schneiderman will announce on Tuesday.

 Schneiderman and his counterparts in seven states, including California and Illinois, have sent letters to a number of companies in the last year requesting information about their scheduling practices.

-The companies to end on-call scheduling are Aeropostale Inc (AROPQ.PK), Carter's Inc (CRI.N), David's Tea Inc (DTEA.O), Walt Disney Co (DIS.N), Pacific Sunwear of California Inc (PSUN.MU) and Zumiez Inc (ZUMZ.O).
+The companies to end on-call scheduling are Aeropostale Inc , Carter's Inc, David's Tea Inc, Walt Disney Co, Pacific Sunwear of California Inc and Zumiez Inc.

-"People should not have to keep the day open, arrange for child care, and give up other opportunities without being compensated for their time," Schneiderman said in a statement, noting an estimated 50,000 U.S. workers will benefit from the agreements.
+"People should not have to keep the day open, arrange for child care, and give up other opportunities without being compensated for their time," Schneiderman said in a statement ahead of the announcement, noting an estimated 50,000 U.S. workers will benefit from the agreements.

-Carter's confirmed the agreement and declined further comment.
-David's Tea, a representative said, has always complied with state scheduling laws and is ending its use of on-call scheduling "in the spirit of cooperation."

 The letters to the companies also said on-call scheduling may violate state labor laws requiring workers to be paid for at least part of a day even if they are told to stay home, and is not a "business necessity" given that some retailers had already abandoned the practice.

-Since last year, Abercrombie & Fitch (ANF.N) Co, Gap Inc, Pier 1 Imports (PIR.N) Inc, and L Brands Inc (LB.N) , the parent of Bath & Body Works and Victoria's Secret Stores LLC, among other companies, have said they would stop using on-call scheduling.
+Since last year, Abercrombie & Fitch Co, Gap Inc, Pier 1 Imports Inc, and L Brands Inc, the parent of Bath & Body Works and Victoria's Secret Stores LLC, among other companies, have said they would stop using on-call scheduling.

-Elizabeth Falcon, an organizer with the union-backed group Jobs With Justice, which is pushing proposals to ban on-call scheduling, said the agreements showed retailers have the means to provide workers with more predictable schedules.

 A federal appeals court in San Francisco in October heard a case in which Victoria's Secret is accused of violating California law by not paying workers whose shifts were canceled with little notice.
 The case, in which the workers appealed the dismissal of their lawsuit, has yet to be decided.